polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

 The parenthesized text at the beginning of of each question is {{the location the question appears in}}.
 Questions beginning with `(derived)` are {{derived from other questions and only appear here}}.

+Marking is done as follows. iPRS and MCQ questions are considered separately.
+For each type of questions, the best 80% are counted.
+Then the percentage is linearly scaled onto a 10-mark scale for iPRS and 15-mark scale for MCQ.

 ## 2024-06-18

 > Q1. (lecture) This photo shows the Andromeda Galaxy as it looked about 2.5 million years ago.
 (HISTORIC Photograph)